 Installing cover 5 is as easy as installing man coverage.
 The only difference is now you’ll need to add another layer on top of it with the two high safeties.

 First, the corners are responsible for the number 1 receivers on the outside.
-As mentioned these players can be aggressive with the number 1 receiver as they are protected from any deep balls.
+As mentioned, these players can be aggressive with the number 1 receiver as they are protected from any deep balls.

 Why Run Cover 5

 Cover 5 is a unique coverage as it’s not typically run every down.
-Coverages like cover 1, cover 2 and cover 3 can typically be run on any down and distance situation.
+Coverages like cover 1, cover 2, and cover 3 can typically be run on any down and distance situation.
 Cover 5 is a bit different.

 How To Beat Cover 5

-In order to beat cover 5, you’ll need to treat the underneath defenders as if it’s man, but the deep defenders as it’s cover 2.
+To beat cover 5, you’ll need to treat the underneath defenders as if it’s man, but the deep defenders as it’s cover 2.

-In order to beat man, the quarterback must find his best match-up, and they must win the 1 on 1 battle.
+The quarterback must find his best match-up to beat man coverage, and they must win the 1 on 1 battle.
 However, that battle must be won within a 10-yard limit.